 Leonia is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Leonia’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-One downside of living in Leonia is that it can take a long time to commute to work.
-In Leonia, the average commute to work is 33.10 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Leonia’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Leonia, however, the average commute to work is quite long.
+On average, people spend 33.48 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Leonia is an extremely ethnically-diverse borough.
 The people who call Leonia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Leonia residents report their race to be White, followed by Asian.
+The greatest number of Leonia residents report their race to be Asian, followed by White.
 Leonia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.52% of the borough’s residents.
-Important ancestries of people in Leonia include Irish, German, English, and Russian.
+People of Hispanic or Latino origin account for 16.14% of the borough’s residents.
+Important ancestries of people in Leonia include Irish, German, English, and Polish.

 The most common language spoken in Leonia is English.
 Other important languages spoken here include Korean and Spanish.